ValbionGroup/gaialauncher-core/README.md

 # Helios-Core

-A library containing core mechanisms for Helios Launcher
+A library containing core mechanisms for Gaia Launcher

 ### Requirements

 * Node.js 18 (minimum)

-helios-core will always use the same minimum node version as Helios Launcher.
+gaialauncher-core will always use the same minimum node version as Gaia Launcher.

 ## Auth